zrepl/zrepl/docs/installation/compile-from-source.rst

 ..
 NOTE::

     It is your job to install the appropriate binary in the zrepl users's ``$PATH``, e.g. ``/usr/local/bin/zrepl``.
-    Otherwise, the examples in the :ref:`tutorial` may need to be adjusted.
+    Otherwise, the examples in the :ref:`quick-start guides <quickstart-toc>` may need to be adjusted.